scotws/TaliForth2/docs/MANUAL.md

 sudo python setup.py install
 ```

-Switch to the folder where the Tali code lives, and assemble with
+Switch to the folder where the Tali code lives, and assemble with the primitive
+shell script provided:

 ```
-ophis -c taliforth.asm
+./assemble.sh
 ```

+The script also automatically updates the file listings in the `docs` folder.

 Note that Ophis will not accept math operation characters (`-*/+`) in label
 names because it will try to perform those operations.
 Because of this,
 we use underscores in the label names.
+This is a major difference to Liara
+Forth.

 ## Gotchas